Men Behaving Badly: Home media

 All six series are available on region 2 DVD separately, and a complete collection featuring all six series is also available.
 The 1997 Christmas special and final trilogy 'Last Orders!' are also available on DVD.

 While the rest of the series was shot in 4:3, the 3 episodes making up 'Last Orders!' are the only ones filmed in widescreen.
 However, the episodes are cropped for the DVD release.
 Owing to licensing difficulties, the music at the beginning of episode one 'Hair' and the rave in episode five 'Cardigan' had to be changed for the Series 5 DVD.

-The entire series is also currently available on Netflix UK, featuring the original broadcast episodes now licensed by BBC Studios.
-The episode 'Jingle Balls!/The Big Christmas Box' is listed as the 7th episode of Series 6 under the title 'Merry Christmas'.
-'Last Orders!' is available to view in widescreen for the first time since broadcast.
+Prior to March 2025, the entire series was available on Netflix UK, featuring the original broadcast episodes now licensed by BBC Studios.
+The episode "Jingle Balls!/The Big Christmas Box" is listed as the 7th episode of Series 6 under the title "Merry Christmas".
+"Last Orders!" is available to view in widescreen for the first time since broadcast.

-U.S. version
+American version

 The series was remade for American television, broadcast on NBC 1996–1997, and starred Rob Schneider, Ken Marino, Ron Eldard and Justine Bateman.
-The humour was not appreciated by US audiences and the remake was cancelled after two seasons.
+The humour was not appreciated by American audiences and the remake was cancelled after two seasons.
 The original series was eventually screened in the US on BBC America as British Men Behaving Badly.
-In Australia, where the British version was screened under its original title on the ABC, the US series was broadcast as It's a Man's World on the Seven Network.
+In Australia, where the British version was screened under its original title on the ABC, the American series was broadcast as It's a Man's World on the Seven Network.